Skip to main content

 The 4-Stage Feature Adoption Funnel: From Discovery to Habit

 The feature adoption funnel outlines how users progress from discovering a feature to making it part of their regular workflow.
+This builds on Nir Eyal's Hook Model, which describes how products create habit-forming engagement loops.
 Each stage highlights a critical point where users either continue engaging or lose interest.

 What Each Funnel Stage Means